-An inguinal groin hernia is a defect (space) in the groin in which in inner lining of the abdomen in it’s contents bulges through.
+An inguinal hernia is a defect (space) in the groin in which the inner lining of the abdomen in its contents bulges through.
 This may cause pain.
-The blood supply can get choked off resulting in death and perforation if the intestinal contents which may be life threatening.
+The blood supply can get choked off, resulting in death and perforation of the intestinal contents, which may be life-threatening.

 What Causes a Hernia?